opendocsg/slw-judgments-backfill/2007_SGHC_140/report.md

  ...

-21     I reiterate here the purpose and princ iples of c ontempt of c ourt proc eedings as enunc iated by the Court of Appeal in _Pertamina Energy Trading Ltd v Karaha Bodas_ [2007] 2 SLR 518:
+21     I reiterate here the purpose and princ iples of c ontempt of c ourt proc eedings as enunc iated by the Court of Appeal in _Pertamina Energy Trading Ltd v Karaha Bodas_ <span class="citation">[2007] 2 SLR 518</span>:

  22 It is imperative to note, at the outset, that the doc trine of c ontempt of c ourt is not intended, in any manner or fashion whatsoever, to protec t the dignity of the judges as suc h; its purpose is more objec tive and is (more importantly) rooted in the public interest.